deepflowstate/ADE_BERT-demo/README.md

 ## 🧠 Project Overview

-The primary goal of this project is to **detect Adverse Drug Reactions (ADR)** in text using a fine-tuned BERT model.
+The primary goals of this project are to **detect Adverse Drug Reactions (ADR)** (classification task) and to **identify drugs and their effects** (Named Entity Recognition task) in text using a fine-tuned BERT model.
 ADR detection is a key part of pharmacovigilance—the ongoing monitoring of drug safety in real-world usage.
 It is important to detect adverse reactions to medicine as early as possible.
 Tools that can be used for this early detection are NLP methods applied on posts on social media and medical feedback forums.

 We fine-tune and test the pre-trained BERT model on the following labeled datasets: